jakemiller13/Portfolio/README.md

 ### February: Optimizing Boston Blue Bikes Infrastructure
 Looking at the busiest stations and routes, I look at how Blue Bike stations could be optimized around the city by adding or removing bike docks.

+### March: 2020 Wellness Survey
+As head of the Wellness Committee at my company, we send out 1-2 surveys per year soliciting feedback on the services we provide.
+In this project, I use natural language processing on the text responses to learn how we can improve as a committee.

 ---
 ## Previous Projects